-“Show an interest in learning about food, nutrition, farming, and cooking,” Natalie D. Muth, MD, MPH, RDN, FAAP, a pediatrician, registered dietitian and the director of the W.E.L.L. healthy living clinic at Children’s Primary Care Medical Group, said in an article.
+“Show an interest in learning about food, nutrition, farming, and cooking,” Natalie D. Muth, M., MPH., RDN., FAAP., a pediatrician, registered dietitian and the director of the W.E.L.L. healthy living clinic at Children’s Primary Care Medical Group, said in an article.
 “Many kids will also become interested in foods and seeing what they taste like.”

 A Gardening Lesson

-While you are at the market, purchase some vegetable seeds to take the Family Seed Challenge.
-Next, drop by your local library for gardening books, culinary magazines, nutrition books and cookbooks to prepare children for planting their own vegetable gardens.
+While at the market, purchase some vegetable seeds to take the Family Seed Challenge.
+Next, drop by your local library for gardening books, culinary magazines, nutrition books and cookbooks to prepare children to plant their own vegetable gardens.
 Finish your “teachable moment” by reading these five fun books below.

-DYK: The vegetables and fruit from your local farmers market are really home-grown and most likely cultivated in a community near you?
+DYK?
+The vegetables and fruit from your local farmers market are home-grown and most likely cultivated in a community near you.
 According to the USDA, more than 85% of the vendors at farmers markets traveled fewer than 50 miles to sell at a farmers market.
 More than half of the farmers traveled less than 10 miles.

 - Farmers Market Day by Shanda Trent.
 Join a young girl and her parents as they explore a colorful and bustling farmers market.
 This book inspires a scavenger hunt for healthy green food.
 Children can also look for the locations of the farms where the foods are harvested.

 - We’re Going to the Farmers Market by Stefan Page.
 Stroll through the pages of this book with children as if you are still at your local farmers market.
-Encourage children to think about the similarities and differences between grocery stores and farmers markets.
+Encourage children to consider the similarities and differences between grocery stores and farmers markets.

 - What Will Fit by Grace Lin.
 A young girl wants to find a food item at her local farmers market that will fit perfectly into her basket.
 She tries different foods such as beets, apples, zucchini and eggplant before finding a perfect pumpkin that fits.